How to Run 10+ Playwright Agents on One Logged-In Browser

 This makes the shared browser useful for OpenClaw browser control workloads at the same time as your Playwright agents — both worlds end up sharing one identity.
 For OpenClaw users who only need stateless web access (a quick HTML fetch, a screenshot of a public page, no authenticated session), point at AgentPMT's [Live Web Page Browser](https://www.agentpmt.com/marketplace/live-web-page-browser) skill instead.
 Use the CDP-attach pattern only when the OpenClaw skill genuinely needs to act as you on a logged-in site.

 For agents whose work crosses from browser automation into AI-generated content — drafting posts, writing replies, summarizing scraped pages — pair this stack with [AgentPMT's AI Writing Quality Check](https://www.agentpmt.com/marketplace/ai-writing-quality-check).
-It catches voice drift and brand-consistency issues in copy that AI agents produce, which matters once those agents start posting to your real social accounts through this shared browser.
+It catches voice drift and brand-consistency issues in copy that AI agents produce, which matters once those agents start posting on your behalf through this shared browser.

 * * *